BrunoRNS/javaSorting/README.md

 ## 🔧 How to Run

-Make sure you have Java installed.
+Make sure you have JDK installed.
 To compile and run:

 ```sh
 javac src/MergeMaxHeap.java